Hausata: Early life

 Hausata was born in 1849 in Khuanglum to Taihmunga.
 Hausata was born in the Lai subclan of Chinzah.
 Taihmunga would die on the next village migration to Cherhlun and Hausata would inherit chieftainship.
 His early chieftainship oversaw advice and regency by his uncles Ngulhmunga and Taithaia.
 In 1868, Hausata and his followers left Cherhlun and migrated south towards Thlandungpui and permanently settled at Lungtian.
 Lungtian was established in the Blue mountain (Phawngpui in 1872.
 During this time, Hausata married Ngundawngi, the daughter of Thlantlang chief Zahuata.
 Zahuata was a powerful chief with 24 satellite villages.

 Chieftainship

 Hausata settled in Lungtian and conducted a raid on Thangluah chief Lalchheuva's village Lungsen in January 1883.
 His father-in-law Zahuata aided him in the raid and this allowed him to take significant loot and 92 captives.
 Hausata had targeted Lalchheuva as he was on bad terms with Sailo chiefs and that raiding him would not incur revenge or penalties.

 During chieftainship, Hausata succeeded in making his brother Dokulha chief of Fungkah and united with him and his brother Vantura for raids such as on Lalchheuva.
-Hausata's growing power and his guarantee of sovereingty with his powerful father-in-law allowed him to collect tributes and taxes from neighbouring chiefdoms such as the Reang, Mara and Pangs.
+Hausata's growing power and his guarantee of sovereignty with his powerful father-in-law allowed him to collect tributes and taxes from neighbouring chiefdoms such as the Reang, Mara and Pangs.